mattludma/perinatal-web-update/README.md

 ## How to run this procjet?

-Make sure you are using PHP 7.4.x.
+Make sure you are using Node 16 and PHP 7.4.x.

 Install symfony CLI https://symfony.com/download - this depending on your system